Spinoff Stock Research

 All the taste, half the calories

-For example, our July 2012 monthly recommendation was not a spinoff, but a canceled spinoff.
+As another example, our July 2012 monthly recommendation was not a spinoff, but a canceled spinoff.
 Shares of insurer Old Republic International (ORI) had plummeted to barely half of tangible book value after it gave up plans to spin off a failing mortgage insurance subsidiary.
 Speculators, who had bought blindly on the prospect of a spinoff, were hammered on the cancellation.
 It was here that we saw an entry point.

 Investors were fleeing perceived holding-company-level exposure to the subsidiary, but we found this fear was unsubstantiated.
 Moreover, the CEO himself was the largest non-institutional ORI shareholder, with most of his net worth in ORI shares, most of his personal income coming from ORI dividends, and a consistent history of open-market purchases in ORI.